 Could moves like Jagger help your heart just as much?

-Mick Jagger, the 75-year-old frontman for the Rolling Stones, underwent heart surgery about a month ago.
-But you’d never know it from this video:
+When Mick Jagger, the frontman for the Rolling Stones, underwent heart surgery, it wasn’t long before he hit the stage.

 Part of his speedy recovery is due to the fact that Mr. Jagger underwent a new type of heart valve surgery called TAVR (or Transcatheter Aortic Valve Replacement.)
 This is a minimally invasive procedure whereby the aortic valve (the one-way door that controls blood flow from the heart to the body) is replaced without cutting through the breast bone or putting a patient on a heart-lung machine.
 This 2-minute video illustrates what happens during TAVR: